Estimated reading time: 4 minutes

 Frequently Asked Questions

-What about the qualitative factors for calculating Audit Materiality?
+What are the qualitative factors for calculating audit materiality?

-Qualitative factors such as research or analyst reports also play an important role in calculating Materiality.
-There isn’t any correct benchmark for all the audited entities, and the appropriateness of benchmarking varies from one entity to another one.
+Qualitative factors such as research or analyst reports also play an essential role in calculating Materiality.
+There isn’t any correct benchmark for all the audited entities, and the appropriateness of benchmarking varies from one entity to another.

-The other factors considered are the entity’s industry and the auditor’s professional judgment.
+The entity’s industry and the auditor’s professional judgment are also considered.

 Runners Insight